Why Take the Leap! ?

 They want to do something they have passion for, make the world a better place AND secure their financial future.

-And when we say health and well-being we also include, exercise, access to mentors and counsellors, getting enough sleep, feeling safe and understood, having social connections, financial well-being and more...
+Health and well-being includes, exercise, access to mentors and counsellors, getting enough sleep, feeling safe and understood, having social connections, financial well-being and more...

 That’s a lot to stress over.

 While health and well-being services are abundant at colleges and universities across Canada, they are available for those who seek them and feel comfortable in engaging in these classes and services.

 As a post-secondary educator and award-winning program developer, I saw an urgent need.

 I am passionate about working with emerging leaders to help them discover their strengths and purpose so that they can feel grounded in their future impact on their community and the world.